Domestic Battery Defense Attorneys in Orlando, FL

 If the alleged battery resulted from a fight that you did not start, you may use the mutual combat defense.
 This defense essentially claims that, because the other party entered into a fight, he or she therefore consented to be touched and understood the risk of injury inherent in joining the fight.

 In a case in which the evidence is often primarily your word against theirs, do not face the charges alone.
-The experienced domestic battery lawyers at Moses and Rooth, Attorneys at Law can help you to build the strongest case possible.
+The experienced Orlando domestic battery lawyers at Moses and Rooth, Attorneys at Law can help you to build the strongest case possible.
 From gathering eye-witness testimony to filing motions to helping the jury to understand the evidence, your attorney will do the hard work for you so that you can focus on simply telling the truth and clearing your name.
-Talk to a lawyer today by calling 407-377-0150.
+Talk to a lawyer today by calling 407-377-0150 or contact us online.

 Domestic Battery Charges in Florida: FAQs

 I Have Been Falsely Accused of Domestic Battery: How Do I Protect My Rights?

 If you have been falsely accused of domestic battery, you should take quick action.
 More specifically, you should be sure to do the following three things:

 - Preserve any evidence: If you have any evidence that suggests or proves your innocence, you need to protect and preserve it.